Eugeniia/evgeniiagolovina.github.io/index.md

 <strong>[The University of Auckland Book Club](https://www.auckland.ac.nz/en/alumni/get-involved/virtual-book-club.html)</strong>, Auckland, New Zealand<br/>
 Role: Discussion Leader<br/>

-I'm serving as a discussion leader for the University of Auckland Book Club where I share my passion for reading.
-My role is to help create a very engaging and thoughtful community where members can feel comfortable and welcome participating in the discussions of book selections that span different genres and topics.
+Sharing my passion for reading through creating an engaging and thoughtful community where members can feel comfortable and welcome participating in the discussions of book selections that span different genres and topics.

 &nbsp;